Terrorism in India: Nagaland

 After the independence of India in 1947, the area remained a part of the province of Assam.
 Nationalist activities arose amongst a section of the Nagas.
 Phizo-led Naga National Council and demanded a political union of their ancestral and native groups.
 The movement led to a series of violent incidents, that damaged government and civil infrastructure, attacked government officials and civilians.
-The union government sent the Indian Army in 1955, to restore order.
+The Union government sent the Indian Army in 1955, to restore order.
 In 1957, an agreement was reached between Naga leaders and the Indian government, creating a single separate region of the Naga Hills.
-The Tuensang frontier were united with this single political region, Naga Hills Tuensang Area (NHTA), and it became a Union territory directly administered by the Central government with a large degree of autonomy.
-This was not satisfactory to the tribes, however, and agitation with violence increased across the state – including attacks on army and government institutions, banks, as well as non-payment of taxes.
-In July 1960, following discussion between the then Prime Minister Nehru and the leaders of the Naga People Convention (NPC), a 16-point agreement was arrived at whereby the Government of India recognised the formation of Nagaland as a full-fledged state within the Union of India.
+The Tuensang frontier was united with this single political region, Naga Hills Tuensang Area (NHTA), and it became a Union territory directly administered by the Central government with a large degree of autonomy.
+This was not satisfactory to the tribes, however, and agitation with violence increased across the state – including attacks on army and government institutions, and banks, as well as non-payment of taxes.
+In July 1960, following a discussion between the then Prime Minister Nehru and the leaders of the Naga People Convention (NPC), a 16-point agreement was arrived at whereby the Government of India recognised the formation of Nagaland as a full-fledged state within the Union of India.

 Nagaland became the 16th state of the Indian Union on 1 December 1963.
 After elections in January 1964, the first democratically elected Nagaland Legislative Assembly was constituted on 11 February 1964.
 The rebel activity continued, in the form of banditry and attacks, motivated more by inter-factional tribal rivalry and personal vendetta than by political aspiration.
 In November 1975, the leaders of largest rebellion groups agreed to lay down their arms and accept the Indian constitution, a small group did not agree and continued their insurgent activity.

 1996 Dimapur car bombing

-On Christmas Day, 25 December 1996, the NSCN-IM detonated a powerful car bomb triggered from remote control in the Ara Mile neighbourhood of Dimapur, Nagaland in an attempted assassination on Kihoto Hollohon, the then Minister of Industries & Commerce of Nagaland.
+On Christmas Day, 25 December 1996, the NSCN-IM detonated a powerful car bomb triggered by remote control in the Ara Mile neighbourhood of Dimapur, Nagaland in an attempted assassination on Kihoto Hollohon, the then Minister of Industries & Commerce of Nagaland.
 Hollohon escaped as he was not in the vehicle.
-The blast killed his wife, daughter, granddaughter, grandson and one other on spot.
+The blast killed his wife, daughter, granddaughter, grandson and one other on the spot.